He is lively as a fish in the water, with neither root nor stem

 19. The section of the Tripitaka dealing with precepts and monastic discipline.
 The other two sections contain the sutras and treatises respectively.

-24. The threefold world is made up of the world of desire, the world of form, and the world of formlessness and is equivalent to the six realms of existence in which unenlightened beings transmigrate.
+24. The threefold world is made up of the world of desire, the world of form, and the world of formlessness, and is equivalent to the six realms of existence in which unenlightened beings transmigrate.
 Beings in the world of desire are dominated by desires for sensual things.
 Beings in the world of form have material form but no desires.
-Beings in the world of formlessness are free from the restrictions of form but are still within the realm of the unenlightened and are subject to rebirth.
+Beings in the world of formlessness are free from the restrictions of form but are still within the realm of the unenlightened.

 26. Dharma bliss and meditation delight are two of the five kinds of supermundane or nonmaterial foods by which enlightened beings are nourished.